Skip to main page content (AccessKey S)

 The scattered village of Kilninian stands on the west coast of Mull, looking out over Loch Tuath towards the island of Ulva.
-Kilninian Parish Church was built in 1755 and at first sight is a simple grey harled box, with external stairs leading to a gallery at its west end.
+Kilninian Church was built in 1755 and at first sight is a simple grey harled box, with external stairs leading to a gallery at its west end.

-The important phrase here is "at first sight", because there is rather more to Kilninian Parish Church than initially meets the eye.
+The important phrase here is "at first sight", because there is rather more to Kilninian Church than initially meets the eye.
 The first point of interest is in the name.
 "Kilninian" ought to mean "the church of St Ninian", and the implication is that there might have been a church on this site since St Ninian's time in the early 400s.
 If so, then the story of the church at Kilninian may deate back even further than the story of the church established by St Columba on Iona.

 Speculation about very early origins for a church here find some support in the presence, not far from the church, of Tobar Ninian or "St Ninian's Well".
 Sacred wells often became centres of early Christian worship and the fact that one exists here and is named after St Ninian adds weight to the theory.